Sound and Complete Bidirectional Typechecking for Higher-Rank Polymorphism with Existentials and Indexed Types: Abstract

 \section{Abstract}

-Bidirectional typechecking, in which terms either synthesize a type or are checked against a known type, has become popular for its scalability, its error reporting, and its ease of implementation.
+Bidirectional typechecking, in which terms either synthesize a type or are checked against a known type, has become popular for its applicability to a variety of type systems, its error reporting, and its ease of implementation.
 Following principles from proof theory, bidirectional typing can be applied to many type constructs.
 The principles underlying a bidirectional approach to indexed types (\emph{generalized algebraic datatypes}) are less clear.
 Building on proof-theoretic treatments of equality, we give a declarative specification of typing based on \emph{focalization}.
 This approach permits declarative rules for coverage of pattern matching, as well as support for first-class existential types using a focalized subtyping judgment.
-We use refinement types to avoid explicitly passing equality proofs in our term syntax, making our calculus close to languages such as Haskell and OCaml.
-An explicit rule deduces when a type is principal, leading to reliable substitution principles for a rich type system with significant type inference.
+We use refinement types to avoid explicitly passing equality proofs in our term syntax, making our calculus similar to languages such as Haskell and OCaml.
+We also extend the declarative specification with an explicit rules for deducing when a type is principal, permitting us to give a complete declarative specification for a rich type system with significant type inference.
 We also give a set of algorithmic typing rules, and prove that it is sound and complete with respect to the declarative system.
-The proof requires a number of technical innovations, including proving soundness and completeness in a mutually-recursive fashion.
+The proof requires a number of technical innovations, including proving soundness and completeness in a mutually recursive fashion.